-- 1. The fire pump unit is an assembled unit consisting of a fire pump, driver, controller, and accessories. - 2.
-The word "controller" is used to include the cabinet, motor starter, circuit breaker and disconnect switch and other control devices for the control of electric motor and internal combustion engine driven fire pumps. - 3.
-The operating suction lift is the vertical distance in feet between the pump center line and the pumping water level (see 7 below) plus the velocity head and friction losses in the suction pipe and fittings. - 4.
-The total head for a horizontal shaft fire pump is the algebraic difference between the suction head and discharge head in pounds per square inch as indicated by the gages 8 and 11 (Fig. 100a, Appendix C) located at the pump center line.
+- 5. The word "controller" is used to include the cabinet, motor starter, circuit breaker and disconnect switch and other control devices for the control of electric motor and internal combustion engine driven fire pumps. - 6.
+The operating suction lift is the vertical distance in feet between the pump center line and the pumping water level (see 7 below) plus the velocity head and friction losses in the suction pipe and fittings.
+Datum for all gage readings shall be taken as the center line of the pump for horizontal pumps.

+7. The total head for a horizontal split-case fire pump is the algebraic difference between the suction head and discharge head in pounds per square inch as indicated by the gages 8 and 11 (Fig. 100a, Appendix C) located at the pump center line.
 If gages are not at pump center line make corrections for elevation.
 If the pump suction and discharge piping connections are of different sizes, corrections may be made for changes in velocity head.